DavidCain/mitoc-trips/README.md

 This is a Django-based trip management system for the [MIT Outing Club][mitoc].

 MITOC's volunteer leaders craft trips to take participants climbing, hiking, biking, skiing, mountaineering, rafting, canoeing, and surfing.
-All trips are open to MITOC members - a community of thousands.
+Trips are open to everyone in the club - a community of thousands.

 # Deployment